-Although that number may not seem huge, consider this: Obesity is a risk factor for a number of diseases, including metabolic and cardiovascular diseases, such as Type 2 diabetes, dyslipidemia, atherosclerosis, hypertension and stroke; and for cancers of the colon, breast, kidney and digestive tract.
-It's also a risk factor for nonlife threatening diseases, including arthritis, sleep apnea, gallstones and gout; and for affective disorders, including low self esteem.
+Although that number may not seem significant, consider this: Obesity is a risk factor for a number of diseases, including metabolic and cardiovascular diseases, such as Type 2 diabetes, dyslipidemia, atherosclerosis, hypertension and stroke; and for cancer, including cancers of the colon, breast, kidney and digestive tract.
+It's also a risk factor for nonlife threatening diseases, including arthritis, sleep apnea, gallstones and gout; and for affective disorders, including low self-esteem.
 With such a laundry list, experts say it is in the public's interest for Americans to lose that excess weight.
 But the only proven way to do so is to move more, eat less and eat better.
-In a society where food often is plentiful and where many are desk jockeys, those who are obese may find these actions difficult to take.
+In a society where food often is plentiful and where many have sedentary lifestyles, this may be easier said than done.

 Because diet pills come and go, and because there are some who question whether regulation of dietary supplements is effective, it is impossible for us to choose a Best Reviewed diet pill.
 Instead, we have assembled the science and safety profiles for each type and gathered specifics on their ingredients.
 These include pharmaceuticals, nutrient blockers (fat and carb blockers), fat burners, insulin regulators, appetite suppressants and body composition changers.

 We turned to the scientific community and government agencies for information.
 We consulted with publications from the CDC, U.S. Food and Drug Administration, the Natural Medicines Comprehensive Database and medical journals.
-We also relied on reports from major newspapers, such as The New York Times, Los Angeles Times and The Wall Street Journal, because we found that they presented a fair and balanced review of the weight-loss drug industry.
-Website and magazine articles, such as ones from Redbook, WebMD.com and Health, cover these products briefly, but we found that their coverage is largely superficial.
+We also relied on reports from major newspapers, such as The New York Times, Los Angeles Times and The Wall Street Journal, because we found that they presented a fair and balanced review of weight-loss drugs.
+Website and magazine articles, such as ones from Redbook, WebMD.com and Health, cover these topics briefly, but we found that their coverage is largely superficial.
 We list them in the sources section, because they are easy to access and provide some overviews and expert opinions.

 Thermogenics don't necessarily burn fat as their marketing name -- fat burners -- suggests, but they work by increasing the amount of energy your body expends while at rest by stimulating the sympathetic nervous system.
 That's the part of our nervous system responsible for the "fight or flight" response, which increases heart rate and blood pressure.
 If thermogenics are taken in large amounts or for extended periods, these heart rate and blood pressure increases can have serious side effects, including strokes, irregular heart rhythms and even heart attacks.
-Science doesn't show that these risks are worth the nominal weight loss that these products produce, and which can be increased when two or more of ingredients are combined.
+Science doesn't show that these risks are worth the nominal weight loss that these products may produce, and the risks increase when two or more ingredients are combined.
 This brings two points of caution when using thermogenics: